 Non-resident military personnel on duty may retain the current vehicle registration from another state.

-Drivers have 60 days from the date of moving into Connecticut to register a vehicle.
+Drivers have 60 days from the date they establish residency in Connecticut to register a vehicle.

 Military personnel stationed in state may operate vehicle with out-of-state license plates.